razisamuely/MoonActive/README.md

 **Results**
 **Learning curve**:

-As it shown there is a convergance.
+As it shown there is a convergence.

 **loss**
 The loss is defined to be on `squarederror` which push the model to over attention for errors in samples with high target values.